Start a Polar Bear Club at your child’s school this winter

 Altadore School in Calgary deals with this issue by having a parent-led Polar Bear Club.

-Nearby William Reid School, also in Calgary, circumvents this issue by having an informal parent-led “Outdoor Lunch Club.”
+William Reid School, also in Calgary, has an informal parent-led “Outdoor Lunch Club.”
 This club is not school sanctioned because there was no school support at the time of forming, so a handful of parents banded together to share supervision over the entire lunch period year round.
 Instead of having their children walk home for lunch, one parent comes to the schoolyard each lunch and supervises this small group, year round, in all conditions.
 The club is currently Outdoor Lunch Club 2.0 as the first generation has graduated from this K-4 school!

 Why support a Polar Bear Club?